Magnus-Farstad/Magnus-Farstad/README.md

 # Hi there 👋

 ### Welcome to my portfolio!
-I am a student at NTNU Trondheim, studying Bachelor of Engineering in Computer Science.
-I am currently studying abroad in USA at University of California San Diego as part of an exchange program with NTNU Trondheim.
+I am a student at NTNU (Norwegian University of Science and Technology) Trondheim.
+I have a Bachelor of Engineering in Computer Science degree from NTNU and University of California San Diego.
+Currently I am on a MSc in Computer Science.

 ## Connect with me!